mattijn/topojson/README.md

 There is a [section](https://py.geocompx.org/04-geometry-operations#sec-simplification) on simplification in the book on '[Geocomputation with Python](https://py.geocompx.org/)' that describes toposimplification as follow:

-> _The main advanatage of `.toposimplify` is that it is topologically “aware”: it simplifies the combined borders of the polygons (rather than each polygon on its own), thus ensuring that the overlap is maintained._
+> _The main advantage of `.toposimplify` is that it is topologically “aware”: it simplifies the combined borders of the polygons (rather than each polygon on its own), thus ensuring that the overlap is maintained._